tembo-io/website/blog/2023-10-18-pgvector-and-embeddings/index.md

 ```

 :::note
-The code used in this blog post can be found in [this gist](https://gist.github.com/binidxaba/2eb3bff573c6be700e4391d650a302db). :wink:
+The code used in this blog post can be found in [this gist](https://gist.github.com/binidxaba/2eb3bff573c6be700e4391d650a302db).
 :::

-The mind-blowing part is that words and sentences with a similar meaning will have similar vectors. 🤯 This characteristic is the basis of a search technique called similarity search, where we simply find the nearest embedding vectors to find texts that are similar to our query.
+The mind-blowing part is that words and sentences with a similar meaning will have similar vectors.
+This characteristic is the basis of a search technique called similarity search, where we simply find the nearest embedding vectors to find texts that are similar to our query.

 ## Postgres meets Language Models